mkrasikoff/roman-calculator/README.md

 1. **Arithmetic Operations**: Supports the basic arithmetic operations - addition, subtraction, multiplication, and division.
 2. **Numerals**: Handles both Roman and Arabic numerals.
 The Roman numerals should be in uppercase.
-3. **Operands**: Supports operands from 1 to 31 (inclusive) for both Roman and Arabic numerals.
+3. **Operands**: Supports operands from 1 to 31 (inclusive) for Romans.
 We have a limitation on numbers, since there is no generally accepted designation for Roman numerals after certain values.
 4. **Spring Shell Interface**: Runs as a command-line application, accepting and processing user inputs in real time.

 ## Project Structure